PDBe-KB/pisa/README.md

 [options] : Optional processing keys (see below)

 [cfg]: (required) Path to configuration file (it must be provided unless it is already set as environmental variable in PISA_CONF_FILE).
-Note that this always have to be the last parameter.
+Note that this always has to be the last parameter.
+A default file (`pisa_cfg`) is provided in the repository root.

 ###  Options

-Type `./build pisa` to view all the options and their explanations.
+Type `./build/pisa` to view all the options and their explanations.

 ## XML file

-PISA-lite generate the results in binary format.
+PISA-lite generates the results in binary format.
 The data has to be converted into human-readable XML format using the following command:

 ```
 pisa name -xml {interfaces|assemblies} [cfg] > outputfile.xml